Can You Play Electric Guitar Without an Amp? | 6 Methods

 Just be careful not to use them with the volume too high, or you might damage your stereo system speakers.
 It’s best to start with the volume at zero, then slowly turn it up until you hear your guitar and like the level.

-If you go all out on your setup, then there are devices made for amplifying through a sound system.
 The AMPLIFi TT is one such unit that has outputs just for playing through your speakers.
 This is a great way to amplify without spending too much money on extra devices.
 It can also be used with a surround sound system.

 And the best part is this unit is designed with many amp and effect models to shape your sound however you like.
 Otherwise, it’s a simple, clean tone when directly plugged into your system.